Sweeping GOP-backed bill could radically change NC's voting rules

 Republicans in the GOP-dominated state legislature have taken a big step towards achieving long sought-after changes to North Carolina's voting rules.
 And the sweeping changes would be put in place just in time for next year's presidential election.

-The omnibus bill covers everything from mail-in ballot rules to the conduct of partisan poll observers — but one thing it doesn't do is provide any money for elections administration.
+In a Wednesday night vote, the state Senate signed off on modifications made to a measure by House lawmakers.
+The legislation covers everything from mail-in ballot rules to the conduct of partisan poll observers — but one thing it doesn’t do is provide any money for elections administration.

 "It doesn't appropriate money for boards of elections for more workers to handle the increased load of provisional ballots, the major changes to same-day voter registration, and to create the lists and reports of the voter rolls and ballots as required under this bill," lamented Rep. Zack Hawkins, D-Durham, arguing against the GOP bill during House floor debate on Wednesday evening.